nadegelemperiere-robotics/limenurse/_sources/installation.rst.txt

   sudo scripts/02-configure-network.sh

+- Install the `name_resolver.py`_ script to manage name resolution on usb and ethernet interfaces
 - Configure dnsmasq to offer DHCP services on both interfaces and allow laptop to communicate sith those interfaces by getting an IP address on thei network
 - Restrict the current Pi name mangement system to the wifi wlan0 interface
-- Publish limelight.local name on usb0 gateway and limelight.eth.local on eth0 gateway
+- Publish limelight.local name on usb0 gateway and limelight.eth.local on eth0 gateway using a custom python script

 .. _`scripts/02-configure-network.sh`: scripts/02-configure-network.sh
+.. _`name_resolver.py`: ../data/name_resolver.py

 After the reboot, the PI is accessible from wifi, ethernet and usb gadget interfaces with different names :